pgowdy1/WSU_Archive_Search_Tool/README.md

 # WSU Archive Search Tool

 Welcome to the WSU Archive Search Tool!
 This program helps you search through archival collection files (in XML format) to find materials related to your research questions.
-It uses advanced AI technology to understand your queries and find relevant documents from the archives.

 ## What You'll Need